Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.2/platform-dev-guide/security/api-profiles.md

 error response if they attempt to write anything other than Physical or Shipping addresses.

-Identifying members of the resource are always included in the `GET` responses and must be included in `POST` and `PUT` requests.
+Resource members that are part of the identity are always automatically included in the request/response bodies.

 ```xml
 <!-- Resource-level IncludeOnly -->